The last live workshop ran on 20 June 2026 · Join the waitlist for the next one →

 Strong answer

 “I’d attend immediately, those obs suggest a deteriorating patient and I’d call for nursing support on the way.
 On arrival I’d work through ABCDE.
 Airway: check it’s patent.
 Breathing: SpO₂ 88% on air with RR 26, applying high-flow O₂ via non-rebreathe mask immediately, auscultating for air entry, wheeze, crackles, asymmetry.
 Circulation: HR 114, check BP, temp, cap refill, fluid status, urine output, ECG.
 Disability: pupils, GCS, glucose.
 Exposure: calves, rash, obvious cause.
 IV access and bloods including VBG simultaneously.
 Differentials include sepsis, PE, anaphylaxis, pneumonia, COPD or asthma, I can’t confirm yet.
-While stabilising, nursing collects notes for background, comorbidities, medications.
-Once initial findings are in: SBAR handover to registrar.
-If deterioration continues: peri-arrest call.
-Document throughout.”
+While stabilising, I will review patient notes for background, comorbidities, medications and allergies.
+Once initial findings are in, I will update my differentials, begin specific management and give an SBAR handover to registrar.
+If deterioration continues despite intervention: 2222 call.”

 What the panel hears differently